AineNicD/pands-project/README.md

 > 2. saves a histogram of each variable to png files, and
 > 3. outputs a scatter plot of each pair of variables.

-I wasn't happy with the text file my code was producing for the part 1 of this program, I researched the pandas website and details on how to write and save outputs to a file and came up with this code using it as a guide;
+I wasn't happy with the text file my code was producing for the part 1 of this program, I researched the pandas website and details on how to write and save outputs to a file and came up with this code;

 ~~~
 file = open("Summary.txt","w")